glmess/uol/Queries validation.md

 3. Non peer-reviewed
 4. Language other than english

-On running the query string for RQ1 *("microservice\*" OR "micro-service\*"  OR  "micro service\*" ) AND ( "composition"  OR  "choreography"  OR  "orchestration"  OR  "composability"  OR  "nest\*")*
+On running the query string for RQ1 *("microservice\*" OR "micro-service\*"  OR  "micro service\*" ) AND ( "composition"  OR  "choreography"  OR  "orchestration"  OR  "composability")*

-I found total of 1168 papers.
+I found total of 1062 papers.
 The breakdown by database is shown below.

-- Scopus: 324 papers
+- Scopus: 286 papers
-- ACM Digital Library: 186 papers
+- ACM Digital Library: 296 papers
-- Science Direct: 612 papers
+- Science Direct: 480 papers
-- Google Scholar: 46

-By searching within the results of the queries, I was able to found everytime the 5 benchmark papers.
+By searching within the results of the queries, I was able to found everytime the 10 benchmark papers.

-***RQ2 - What are the emerging patterns or reference architectures from current approaches to microservices composition***
+***RQ2 - What are the patterns, reference architectures and best practices for building microservices based systems?***

 This research question is already tackled partially by the work of Taibi et al (2018) whom conducted a system mapping study on architectural pattterns of microservices.
 They focus specifically on client to microservices communication, data storage patterns as well as deployment strategies patterns.
 The gap that my research aim to fill here is look into pattern of microservices orchestration as well as inter-microservice communication, data exchange between microservice and some security aspects of microservice architectural patterns.

 While a gap has been identified in Taibi et al (2018) study, the are similarities with RQ2 hence I have used Taibi's work as reference paper for validating my query.

-The paper has been cited 81 times so through forward snowballing, I reviewed the all the 81 papers and manually checked against the inclusion and exclusion criteria
+The paper has been cited 81 times so through forward snowballing, I reviewed the all the 81 papers and manually checked against the inclusion and exclusion criteria outlined below:

+**Inclusion criteria**

+1. Papers that discuss microservice architecture
+2. Papers discuss how microservices communicate and exchange data
+3. Papers published from 2017 or later
+4. Peer-reviewed papers
+5. Papers that are in English language only

+**Exclusion criteria**

+1. Papers that do not discuss microservices
+2. Papers that discuss microservices but do not cover the architecture
+3. Describe web service composition method
+4. Non peer-reviewed papers
+5. Papers in a language other than english
+6. Papers published before 2017

+The following query is used to search for the relevant papers:

+*("microservice" OR "micro-service" OR " micro service") AND ("architecture" OR "pattern" OR "artifact" OR "building block" OR "component")*

+I found 2533 papers in total.
+The number of papers per selected database is shown below.

+Scopus: 1235
+ACM Digital Library: 628
+Science Direct: 670

+After removing duplicates it was reduced to 2296 papers.